aleksey-bykov/printies/readme.md

 # Printies

-The goal of this project is to help parents to keep their children busy with assignments that can be printed.
+The goal of this project is to help parents keep their children busy with assignments that can be printed.

 <img style="border: solid 1px #bbb;padding 10px;width: 50%;" src="./assets/maze.png" />
 <img style="border: solid 1px #bbb;padding 10px;width: 50%;" src="./assets/clock.png" />